ibm-openbmc/dev/README.md

 Stories that have been prioritized and scoped to a milestone for completion.

 ### Sprint + 1
 Stories that the team has agreed to work on in the upcoming sprint.
+Also can be referred to as a `Ready` pipeline.

 ### Current Sprint
 Stories the team are currently working on.
+Consider this the `In Progress` pipeline.

 ### Code Review
 Stories that have a pending review in Gerrit and/or waiting for GUI Design sign-off.